Whapps/best-practices/code-review/README.md

 * Read code flagged for review.

+* Each member of the group should bring any questions that they have regarding the logic of the code or the documentation.

 * Each member of the group, that has found a section of code to change, files a pull request for the original code in question.